 (b) Adheres to the tenets or teachings of the sect or division of the sect and for that reason is conscientiously opposed to applying for or using a national identification number.

-(c) If the individual has not been issued or cannot recall the individual's SSN, the administrative agency must assist the individual in obtaining or applying for the individual's SSN.
+(c) If the individual has not been issued or cannot recall the individual's SSN, the administrative agency shall assist the individual in obtaining or applying for the individual's SSN.

 (a) The individual's self-declaration of residency meets this condition unless contradictory information is provided to or maintained by the administrative agency.